lauri-elias/spektre-protocol/CANON-8.md

 Even a hypothetical AGI:

-- can map all possible options
+- can enumerate all options
 - can simulate all consequences
 - can predict probabilities

 It still cannot:

 - choose what matters
 - accept consequence
 - execute commitment
+- own outcome

-Delegating resolution to AGI collapses agency.
+Delegating resolution to AGI collapses agency by definition.

+This canon hard-locks CANON-7.

 ---